Mathematical programs with complementarity constraints and application to hyperparameter tuning: Preliminaries on MPCCs

-where the functions $f:\R^n\rightarrow\R, \ g:\R^n\rightarrow\R^p, \ h:\R^n\rightarrow\R^q$ representing the objective, inequality, and equality constraint functions, respectively, are continuously differentiable.
-However, the main focus of our analysis is the Mathematical Program with Complementary Constraints (MPCC), defined for given dimensions $n, p, q, r\in \N$, as
+where the functions $f:\R^n\rightarrow\R, \ g:\R^n\rightarrow\R^p, \ h:\R^n\rightarrow\R^q$ representing the objective, inequality, and equality constraint functions, respectively, are continuously differentiable. \MakeLinkTarget*{def:MPCC}{} However, the main focus of our analysis is the Mathematical Program with complementarity Constraints~(\MPCC{}), defined for given dimensions $n, p, q, r\in \N$, as